ampproject/amphtml/extensions/amp-base-carousel/1.0/README.md

 ### Preact/React Component

-The examples below demonstrate the `<BentoBaseCarousel>` functional component in standalone use.
+The examples below demonstrate use of the `<BentoBaseCarousel>` as a functional component usable with the Preact or React libraries.

 #### Example: Import via npm